evgenyneu/swift-badge/README.md

 * Add auto layout constraints to position the badge.
 * Font can be set in the attribute inspector.
-* One needs to write code to customize colors and shadows (see below).
+* Colors and shadow can only be customized in code (see below).

 Note: